panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 If the context value changes (by changing the `value` prop of the provider `<Context.Provider value={value} />`) all the consumers are immediately notified about that changes and re-rendered.

-## 2. When do you need a context?
+## 2. When do you need context?

-The main idea of using the context is to allow your components access some global data, and as well be able to re-render when that global data is changed.
+The main idea of using the context is to allow your components to access some global data, and as well be able to re-render when that global data is changed.

 You can hold inside the context: